 - Heat water to boiling on stovetop or microwave.
 Add molasses and baking soda; set aside to cool.

-- In medium bowl, mix flour, baking powder, ginger and cinnamon.
+- In medium bowl, mix flour, baking powder, ginger, cinnamon and salt.
 Use fork or whisk to mix dry ingredients together.

 - In large bowl, beat brown sugar, oil and egg until well combined.